 What are resume verbs?

-Resume verbs, often referred to as resume action verbs, are used to show your responsibilities, skills, and performance.
+Resume verbs, often referred to as resume action verbs, or the even more carefully curated “success verbs” used by Ladders and Leet Resumes, are used to draw the reader’s eye to your responsibilities, skills, and performance.
 With these verbs, you can grab the attention of the hiring manager.

 You use active language instead of passive language, which will change the tone of your entire resume.
 If you have any generic verbs in your resume, simply replace them with action resume verbs.

 It may be challenging to find the right tone and words you’re looking for in the beginning.
-To help you with that, we’re giving you 250+ resume verbs to freshen up your resume.
+To help you with that, we’re giving you 250+ resume verbs to make your resume work for you.

 While there are many different words described below, it may be that the exact word you’re looking for is not there.
 Try visiting TheSaurus.com to find synonyms that describe your situation perfectly.

-How to make your writing stronger with resume action verbs?
+How do you make your writing stronger with resume action verbs?

 You want to make a lasting impression on the hiring manager without tooting your own horn.
 With resume action verbs, you will use words that draw attention and show results.